rasty49/gas-adsorption-plots/README.md

 - **Vite**: Fast build tool and dev server
 - **Recharts**: Powerful charting library for React
 - **JavaScript ES6+**: Modern JavaScript features

+## Customization

+You can easily modify the plots by editing `src/components/Exercise1Plots.jsx`:

+- **Add new parameters**: Create new state variables and sliders
+- **Modify equations**: Update the calculation functions
+- **Change styling**: Adjust the inline styles or add CSS classes
+- **Add new plots**: Create additional chart components

+## Contributing

+Feel free to fork this project and submit pull requests for improvements!

 ## License